Shelter Rental Rules

 - Tents, canopy style only, may be erected with the use of a stake no longer than six inches, sand or water weights.

-- Climbing walls, and bounce castle/inflatable are restricted to use at Tom Watson Park.
-No dunk tanks at any park site.
+- Climbing walls, and bounce castle/inflatable maybe allowable to use at Tom Watson Park.
+Event Promotions may require a Special Event permit.

 - If you encounter problems during your picnic or event, call city dispatch at 303-441-3333.
 Parks and facilities are patrolled by local law enforcement agencies.